-There is no evidence to support that crop insurance has had any substantive distortionary effect on agricultural markets.
+There is no evidence to support the contention that crop insurance distorts agricultural markets.

 In the case of the market for cropland, there is a large body of research that has examined the effect of farm programs on agricultural land values.
 Much of that research indicates that the value of land depends on the net income expected to be earned from owning the land.
 Many factors affect land values, such as commodity prices and non-agricultural use values, including recreational and natural amenities; resource endowments of the land, such as water; population; distance to urban centers; general economic conditions; interest rates; and so on.

 While a portion of government support does benefit land owners, it should be noted that farmers and consumers are major beneficiaries.
 One study that examined the potential effects of eliminating the farm safety net found about 40-60 percent of benefits went to landowners, with the remainder going to consumers and farmers.